 Palo Alto is committed to helping kids be more active.
 According to the Safe Routes section of the City’s website, “The City of Palo Alto is committed to creating and sustaining a community partnership with the Palo Alto Unified School District and Palo Alto PTA to reduce risks to students and encourage more families to walk and bike or use other alternatives to driving more often.”
 We see this commitment in action with crossing guards at major intersections on school routes, and the City’s ongoing analysis of and upgrades to bike and pedestrian infrastructure.
 In addition, to assist families in finding the best walking or biking route to school, each campus has a Walk & Roll map that outlines the best routes and shows estimated walking and biking times for different distances.
 Fairmeadow’s Walk & Roll map can be found here.

-On Walk & Roll to School Day (October 5th and March 22nd this year), please consider trying a different way to get to school.
+On Walk & Roll to School Day, please consider trying a different way to get to school.
 If you usually drive your student to school, keep in mind that the route you take by car may be very different than the best route to take on foot.
 For example, if you usually drive on Middlefield, you may (rightfully so) be hesitant to bike that way.
 The good news is that you don’t have to — there are much better alternatives!
 The map outlines routes that have significantly less traffic.
 You will probably find that walking or biking to school on quiet streets is much more pleasant than a hectic drive in traffic.
 And who doesn’t want to avoid the daily congestion on East Meadow?

 If you live too far from Fairmeadow to walk or bike, you can still participate in Walk & Roll to School Day!
 Getting any single car off the road is part of the goal, so you could carpool.
 Or you could park a few blocks away from school and walk the rest of the way.
 That way, you’d avoid the traffic crunch and get a little exercise, too!